nomadsdev/veil-sight-python/README.md

 2. **Install Tesseract OCR**:

    - Download and install Tesseract OCR from [Tesseract OCR GitHub](https://github.com/tesseract-ocr/tesseract).
-   - Ensure Tesseract’s installation path is added to your `PATH` environment variable.
+   - Ensure that Tesseract’s installation path is added to your `PATH` environment variable.

 ## Configuration